jurentie/JR0523/README.md

 I ensure that all six test cases, as well as some additional tests, were provided in my two test classes `ToolsControllerTest` and `ToolsServiceTest`.
 Since user input validation was being done at the controller level Test #1 is found in `ToolsControllerTest.getAgreement_returnsErrorMessage_discountIsGreaterThan100()` by passing a discount percent greater than 100.
 The remaining 5 tests can be found in `ToolsServiceTest` as I tested that the agreement was being configured appropriately with all the given test data.

+In an actual real world application that was being pushed to production and exposed to users it would be standard to ensure a testing thershold of at least 90% code coverage, but for the sake of this exercise I wanted to hit the key tests and requirements.

 ### Step 5: Print Output to the Console ###

 The thing I kept coming back to as I was creating this java service was the final ask of the exercise which specifies: